 Now let’s take a close look at the top fixed gear bikes.
 We have taken care to pick out only the best, so rest assured these are the cream of the crop.

-The Critical Cycles Classic comes with bullhorn handlebars so every ride is a comfortable one.
+The State Bicycle Co.
+Bernard comes with bullhorn handlebars so every ride is a comfortable one.

-Built for new and longtime riders, the Classic handlebars have a slight drop that lets you ride in different positions.
+Built for new and longtime riders, the Bernard handlebars have a slight drop that lets you ride in different positions.

-The Wanda tires and the 43mm Stars super deep V rims make it ideal for cruising in the city.
+The vintage look makes it an ideal city cruiser.
 Lastly, the durable and lightweight frame means this bike is going to last a long time.

 2. 6KU Track Fixed Gear Bicycle